jonwesneski/end2/README.md

 ```

 ## There are a few logger factories already created for you
+If you want to create other tools in your repo you can use these logging factories to keep the logging format consistent
-- test_framework.logger.create_simple_file_logger()
+- test_framework.logger.create_stream_logger()
-    - Creates a logger with a file handler
+    - Creates a console logger with the custom formatter

 - test_framework.logger.create_file_logger()
-    - Creates a logger with a file handler with a custom formater
+    - Creates a logger with a file handler with the custom formatter

 - test_framework.logger.create_full_logger()
-    - Creates a logger that has both a stream and file handler with a custom formatter
+    - Creates a logger that has both a stream and file handler with the custom formatter

-- test_framework.logger.create_module_logger()
-    - Like the full_logger, but also will flush records to failures.log (the records that get flushed are records from the beginning of the test all the way up to the failure)

 ## Fixture example of a test module
 ``` python